davidpangsw/claude-farmer/features/core/claude-farmer/docs/REVIEW.md

 I need write permission to save REVIEW.md.
-The review found:
+Here's what my review found:

 **Key Findings:**

-1. **Custom log rotation** (`logging/index.ts:18-37`) - Uses custom logic with `glob` + `del` instead of a rotation library like `rotating-file-stream`, violating GOAL.md's requirement
-2. **GOAL.md contradiction** - Line ~85 says "Only expose patch()" but lines 103-113 document `develop()` as exposed API
+1. **GOAL.md Contradiction**: Line ~85 says "Only expose patch()" but lines 103-113 document `develop()` as an exposed API.
+The current implementation exposes both.
+This needs clarification in GOAL.md.

+2. **Pino buffering** (`logging/index.ts:77-80`): GOAL.md requires "Stream logs in real-time (no buffering)" but pino is not configured with `sync: true`.
+Add it to ensure real-time streaming.

+**Note**: The previous finding about "custom log rotation using glob+del" is **incorrect** for the current code.
+The implementation correctly uses `rotating-file-stream` with `maxFiles: 30` at `logging/index.ts:50-53`.

 **Everything else is correctly implemented:**
 - DEVELOP.json generation ✓
-- Timestamps in logs ✓
+- Timestamps in logs using OS time ✓
 - Exponential backoff ✓
-- Sync logging for real-time streaming ✓
 - Path traversal protection ✓
+- Uses rotation library (rotating-file-stream) ✓

-Please grant write permission to save the REVIEW.md file.
+Please grant write permission to save the complete REVIEW.md file.